 Things to do

 There are plenty of things to do on the island.
-Some of them that I did are:
+Below are the things that I did while I was at Rottnest Island for a day:

 - Hikes – There are various trails on the island for hiking.
 I did not do any of the hikes, other than walking to the Lighthouse.